usmansbk/blog-draft/markdowns/redux.md

 // State logic section

 // UI logic section
 ```

 The State logic section code will not manipulate the DOM or access any UI section code.
 While the UI section will handle DOM manipulation.
+Since the UI needs to display and update the state, we need a way to access it from the UI logic section without breaking the "Principle of Seperation of Concern".